Intrinsic Instabilities in Fermi Glasses: Abstract

 \section{Abstract}

-In this paper, we study the effect of weak, short-ranged interaction on disordered metals where the non-interacting single-particle eigenstates are all localized (Anderson Insulator).
-Through analysing the interaction matrix elements between different eigenstates of the non-interacting single-particle Hamiltonian carefully, we show that the Fermi Glass state is unstable towards formation of magnetic moments (for repulsive interaction) or local charge-2 fermion pairs (for attractive interaction) in first order perturbation theory under very general conditions.
-Numerical simulations were performed to verify the above predictions.
-In the simple case of onsite Hubbard interaction, the disordered system is expected to become a ferromagnet for repulsive interaction and superconductor for attractive interaction when a self-consistent Hartree-Fock-Cooper theory is implemented.
+We study in this paper the effect of weak, short-ranged interaction on disordered metals.
+Through analysing the interaction matrix elements between different eigenstates of the non-interacting and corresponding Hartree-Fock single-particle Hamiltonian, we argue that as a result of localized single-particle eigenstates around the Fermi surface, the quasi-particle states on the Fermi surface are unstable towards formation of magnetic moments for arbitrary weak (but finite) repulsive interaction in the thermodynamic limit.
+This is a mechanism very different from the case of strong interaction $U\sim W_B$ ($W_B=$ bandwidth) or the quantum Griffiths effect where local moments are formed at small localized regions where coupling to the surrounding is weak.
+Numerical simulations are performed to verify our analysis.
+We further propose within a Landau Fermi-liquid-type framework that our result is applicable for general electronic systems with weak, short-ranged interaction as long as the quasi-particle states exist and are localized.
+An analogous result is obtained for attractive interaction, suggesting that Fermi glass state is intrinsically unstable in arbitrary dimension.

-\subsection{Introduction \\}
+\subsection{Introduction}